Highly Accurate Quantum Chemical Property Prediction with Uni-Mol+: Introduction

-To address this challenge, in this paper, we propose a method called \name.
+To address this challenge, we propose a method called \name in this paper.
 Unlike previous approaches that directly predict QC properties from 1D/2D data, \name first generates raw 3D conformation from 1D/2D data using cheap methods, such as RDKit \cite{landrum2016rdkit}.
-As the raw conformation is usually inaccurate, \name then optimizes it towards equilibrium conformation obtained from DFT and predicts QC properties with optimized conformation.
-In this framework, the quality of the optimized conformation is crucial to the performance of QC property prediction.
-Fortunately, we can use large-scale datasets (e.g., PCQM4MV2 benchmark) to build up millions of pairs of RDKit-generated conformation and high-quality DFT equilibrium conformation and learn the optimization process automatically, making the approach plausible.
-With a carefully designed model backbone and training tasks, \name shows superior performance in various benchmarks.
+As the raw conformation is inaccurate, \name then iteratively updates it towards the DFT equilibrium conformation using neural networks and predicts QC properties from the learned conformation.
+It is easy to see that the success of this learning paradigm highly depends on the quality of the learned conformation.
+To obtain accurate predictions, we use large-scale datasets (e.g., PCQM4MV2 benchmark) to build up millions of pairs of RDKit-generated raw conformation and high-quality DFT equilibrium conformation and learn the update process from this supervised information.
+With a carefully designed model backbone and training strategy, \name shows superior performance in various benchmarks.

-\paragraph{Model Backbone} We have adopted a two-track Transformer backbone, similar to Uni-Mol \cite{zhou2022uni}.
-This backbone consists of an atom representation track and a pair representation track.
-Besides, we propose several modifications to further enhance the model capacity.
+\paragraph{Model Backbone} We adopted a two-track Transformer backbone, similar to Uni-Mol \cite{zhou2022uni}.
+The backbone consists of an atom representation track and a pair representation track.
+Besides, we propose several modifications to enhance the model capacity further.
 These include: i) An enhanced pair representation that is initialized with 3D spatial positional encoding and graph positional encoding.
-Subsequently, it is repeatedly updated via three operators: an outer product of atom representation, a triangular update operator, and a feed-forward network. ii) A 3D position prediction that uses attention to calculate position updates on the three axes. iii) Iterative optimization that improves the predicted 3D positions through iterations, towards DFT-generated conformations.
+Subsequently, it is repeatedly updated via three operators: an outer product of atom representation, a triangular update operator, and a feed-forward network. ii) An iterative process is employed to continuously update the 3D coordinates, towards the DFT equilibrium conformation.

-\paragraph{Training Strategy} Utilizing DFT-optimized equilibrium conformations as the target, we present a method called \emph{linear trajectory injection} (LTI) for efficient conformation optimization training.
-The proposed method involves selecting a random conformation from the trajectory between the cheap conformation and the DFT conformation, which is then taken as input to the model.
-Notably, since the actual trajectory is unknown in most cases, we use a pseudo trajectory, which assumes the movement between two conformations is a linear process.
-The LTI method provides several advantages, including a plethora of input conformations for a molecule, which serves as an efficient data augmentation strategy.
-Moreover, starting from an intermediate point in the pseudo trajectory simplifies training towards the DFT equilibrium conformation.
-Additionally, with iterative optimization, the model can progressively converge towards the target DFT equilibrium conformation along the trajectory.